horgano/pands-project/README.md

 Versicolors data is a mix of above and below averages

 ### Histogram 13-16
-Virginica is cleary well above average distributin for Petal dimensions
+Virginica is cleary well above average distribution for each Petal dimension.

 ### analysis.txt:
 The outstanding info from Mean values is not only the Setosa with its extremely small Petals, but also the fact that there is also a massive difference between its length and width.
 In contrast its Sepal width is above average having a higher mean than the other 2.
 This is the only factor that its has the larger value.